Sultanate of Gowa: Islamic Sultanate

 Gold coins of the Gowa-Tallo Sultanate era, during the reign of Sultan Abdul Khairul Mansur Shah (1739-1742).

-The traces of Islam in South Sulawesi existed since the 1320s with the arrival of the first Sayyid in South Sulawesi, namely Sayyid Jamaluddin al-Akbar Al-Husaini, who is the grandfather of Wali Songo.
+Traces of Islam in southwest Sulawesi existed since the 1320's upon the arrival of the first Sayyid, Jamaluddin al-Akbar Al-Husaini, who was the grandfather of the Wali Songo.

-The conversion of the kingdom to Islam is dated as 22 September 1605 when the 14th king of Tallo-Gowa kingdom, Karaeng Matowaya Tumamenaga Ri Agamanna, converted to Islam, later changing his name to Sultan Alauddin.
-He ruled the kingdom from 1591 to 1629.
+The conversion of Tallo-Gowa to Islam is traditionally dated to September 22, 1605, when Karaeng Matowaya Tumamenaga Ri Agamanna, the 14th king, converted to Islam, later changing his name to Sultan Alauddin and establishing the kingdom as the Sultanate of Gowa.
+He ruled the sultanate from 1591 to 1629.
 His conversion to Islam is associated with the arrival of three ulama from Minangkabau: Datuk Ri Bandang, Datuk Ri Tiro and Datuk Ri Pattimang.

-The Sultanate of Gowa's patronage of Islam caused it to try and encourage neighboring kingdoms to accept Islam, an offer which they refused.
-In response in 1611, the sultanate launched a series of campaigns, called locally the "Islamic wars", which resulted in all of southwest Sulawesi, including their rival Bone, being subjugated and subsequently Islamized.
+Gowa's patronage of Islam caused it to try and encourage neighboring kingdoms to accept Islam, an offer which they refused.
+In response in 1611, the sultanate launched a series of campaigns, locally called the "Islamic wars", which resulted in the subjugation and Islamization all of southwest Sulawesi, including their rival Bone.
 The war later extended to Sumbawa, which was invaded in 1618 and the rulers were forced to convert to Islam.
 Religious zeal from the rulers was an important factor behind the campaigns, as they saw the conquests as a justified religious act.
 However, Gowa also desired to expand the political and economic influence of Gowa as it experienced rapid political growth during the 17th century.
 It was a subsequent stage in a historical rivalry between the states of the region for political control.